-I have read, understand, and agree to abide by this policy.
+I have read, understand, and ve read, understand, and agree to abide by this policy.
+Printed Name Student Signature Date

 DCH Regional Medical Center School of Radiologic Technology Classroom and Clinical Behavior Understanding

 In order to acquire the knowledge and skills necessary to become proficient in the profession of Radiologic Technology, the student must pay strict attention to the instructor during all lecture and lab sessions.
 This requires good listening skills and participation by asking questions and offering appropriate comments related to the subject matter.
 Failure to follow these guidelines may result in disciplinary action to include dismissal from the program.